28 min read

 There are a number of things to think about when optimizing your description, but most of all, you want to make it compelling.
 After all, you want potential clients to really want to click on your link if they stumble across your site in search results!
 This is your “elevator pitch” to users.
 If it’s just a jumbled description over-stuffed with keywords, you may end up driving people away rather than reeling them in.

-In addition to that, there are several other on-page SEO factors to keep in mind with regards to your page descriptions.
+In addition to that, there are several other on-page SEO factors to keep in mind with regard to your page descriptions.
 Your descriptions must:

 Be Unique